2016-08-28 13.23.32.jpg

 Caroline Boyd determined how our favorite satellite virus PLE manipulates phage capsid assembly - check it out in eLife and read the Research Highlight in Nature Reviews Microbiology

 Interested in phage (and satellite) genome evolution?
-Zach Barth and Drew Dunham investigated the role of homing endonucleases in this fascinating topic - check out the preprint here
+Zach Barth and Drew Dunham investigated the role of homing endonucleases in this fascinating topic - check out the work here

 October 2022